 Assessment for Preschoolers Who Are Blind or Visually Impaired

+Assessment—conducting tests to find out your child’s strengths and needs: will be important throughout their education.
+As a preschooler, your child’s educational team will be gathering information to help them make a formal plan.
+The IEP is a document for what is needed to access learning as a result of how their eye conditions impact their education.
 As always, it is important to ask questions of any professional who seeks your permission to assess your child.
 Find out the purpose of the assessment, how the information will be used, and where you can learn more about the particular instrument (test) and procedure.
 You will also want to get a copy of the assessment report.

-Functional Vision Assessment – The functional vision assessment is the cornerstone of the assessments done by a teacher of students with visual impairments if your preschooler has useful vision.
-The functional vision assessment is done to find out how he is using his vision for near tasks (closer than 16 inches), intermediate tasks (16 inches to 3 feet), and distance tasks (greater than 3 feet).
-It combines formal tests, such as the test of visual acuity that Zac took, with informal activities that the teacher of students with visual impairments designs so that he or she can observe your child using his vision.
-For example, your child may be asked to match toys according to their color to indicate when he can see an object held to his left or right side.
-Based on the information gathered through such activities, the teacher will make recommendations about ways to help your child learn to use his vision more effectively.
-These recommendations may include
+Functional Vision Assessment – The functional vision assessment is the cornerstone of the assessments done by a teacher of students with visual impairments (TVI) if your child has useful vision.
+The functional vision assessment is done to find out how they are using their vision for near tasks (closer than 16 inches), intermediate tasks (16 inches to 3 feet), and distance tasks (greater than 3 feet).
+It combines formal tests with informal activities that the TVI designs so that he or she can observe your child using their vision.
+For example, your child may be asked to match toys according to their color to indicate when they can see an object held to the left or right side.
+Based on the information gathered through such activities, the teacher will make recommendations about ways to help your child learn to use their vision more effectively.

-Learning Media Assessment (LMA) – The Learning Media Assessment involves observing how your child uses his senses (primarily vision, touch, and hearing) when he is involved in such activities as playing a game, walking outdoors, or looking at a book.
+Learning Media Assessment (LMA) – The Learning Media Assessment involves observing how your child uses their senses (primarily vision, touch, and hearing) to gain information about their surroundings.
 The object is to determine the way in which your child takes in most of his information, also known as his “primary sensory channel.”
-The teacher of students with visual impairments can use this information to make recommendations about whether your child should be starting to learn to read and write in print, braille, or both at the same time.
-The teacher will also make recommendations about the types of literacy tools (see “How Students with Low Vision Read and Write” and “How Students Who Are Blind Read and Write”) or assistive technology that can help your child with near vision tasks, such as reading a book, and distance tasks, such as watching an educational video in school.
-The teacher of students with visual impairments will also determine if your child seems to be ready to begin formal instruction in reading and writing or if he still needs some exposure to preliteracy activities and skills at this time before formal instruction begins.
+The TVI can use this information to make recommendations about whether your child should be starting to learn to read and write in print, braille, or both at the same time.
+The teacher will also make recommendations about the types of literacy tools (see “How Students with Low Vision Read and Write” and “How Students Who Are Blind Read and Write”) or assistive technology that can help your child with near vision tasks, and distance tasks.
+The TVI will also determine if your child seems to be ready to begin formal instruction in reading and writing or if they still need exposure to preliteracy activities and skills before formal instruction begins.

-The teacher of students with visual impairments may observe your child and fill out a checklist of skills expected of a child at this age.
-He or she will probably speak with you to get some information about your child’s behavior, especially about skills that he or she probably cannot observe at school, such as taking a bath without assistance or ordering food at a restaurant.
-Some assessments have been developed specifically for children with visual impairments, while others have items that are very appropriate for children with visual impairments and can assist the teacher of students with visual impairments in gathering information to guide instruction for your child.
-However, because these assessments are not all geared to the development of children with visual impairments, which can sometimes be different from that of children with typical vision, it is important that any person who is conducting or interpreting any developmental tests for your child should be experienced in working with children who are visually impaired or else consult with a teacher of students with visual impairments.
+The TVI may observe your child and fill out a checklist of skills expected of a child at this age.
+The TVI will probably speak with you to get some information about your child’s behavior, especially about skills that they probably cannot observe at school, such as taking a bath without assistance or ordering food at a restaurant.
+Some assessments have been developed specifically for children with eye conditions.
+Assessments have items that are appropriate for children with blindness or low vision and can assist the TVI in gathering information to guide instruction for your child.
+These assessments are not all geared toward the development of children with blindness or low vision.
+They can sometimes be different from children with typical vision.
+It is important that any person who is conducting or interpreting any developmental tests for your child is experienced in working with children who are blind and low vision or else consult with a TVI.

-Observations and Checklists – When gathering information about your child, it’s a good idea for the teacher of students with visual impairments to do more than one type of assessment.
+Observations and Checklists – When gathering information about your child, it’s a good idea for the TVI to do more than one type of assessment.
 Observing your child in a variety of activities is usually a key component of all assessments.
-The teacher may just take notes to analyze later about what he or she observes.
-Different checklists are available to guide his or her observations; for example, there are checklists to help gauge your child’s knowledge of how to use a braillewriter, his or her social interaction skills, or eating skills.
+The teacher may just take notes to analyze later what they observe.
+Different checklists are available to guide their observations; for example, there are checklists to help gauge your child’s knowledge of how to use assistive technology, social interaction skills, or independent living skills.